MyAeroCode/tynamo/README.md

 const dynamoItem: Item = TynamoFormation.formation(badCat);
 const sourceItem = TynamoFormation.deformation(dynamoItem);
 ```

-It will be deformationed as object of Cat.
+It will be deformationed to Cat object.
 It is same for nested or listed Entities.

 ```
 Cat {id: 666, name: "garfield"}
 ```